OrgPad-com/volcano/README.md

    :exclude-dirs     #{"js"}})
 ```

-We are defining routing for our website, giving hiccup for two pages and putting everything together into a single
+We are defining routing for our website using [Bidi](https://github.com/juxt/bidi), giving hiccup for two pages
-config map.
+and putting everything together into a single config map.

 ### Live code reloading in development